toladata/Knowledgebase/en/12-learn-toladata/train-team.md

 Once you've decided which training format fits your needs best, you'd like to diversify your online or offline meetings, so that they're both a efficient and pleasant meeting.
 For in person training, feel free to use [these energizers](https://docs.google.com/document/d/1HohufUBEUc8vqR-C93TL8-36AKNOlFI2QuX3i9XYoms/edit?usp=sharing) [redirects to an external website].
 In online facilitated classes it is crucial to check in with your participants often, to make sure they're focused and on track.
 You might also want to use engagement tools, like surveys, voting or raising hands that are provided by most online conference tools.

 Want to know how it went?
 Don't forget to ask your trainees for opinion!
+Consult [TolaData training evaluation](/enketo.ona.io/x/#phzR) form and play around with it's XLS form in the Resources section.